 The sophisticated palette is influenced by clear tropical waters, sandy beaches, leafy palm trees and vivid sunsets.

 The Isola collection is ideal for active interior and exterior environments.
 Artisanal dyeing techniques are interpreted as graphic prints to provide the luxurious look you’re going for without sacrificing high fade resistance, durability, and washability.

 Lee Jofa Fabric presents you with ‘Fresh Traditionals’

 At times, it seems like contemporary is taking the design world by storm.
 However, traditional designs will never go out of style, especially when it is designed with the modern time in mind.
-Lee Jofa fabric’s Westport collection is a ‘fresh’ take on some of the best parts of traditional design, such as classic florals, coastal inspired stripes and prints, and paisley incorporated geometric designs.
+Westport collection by Lee Jofa Fabric is a ‘fresh’ take on some of the best parts of traditional design, such as classic florals, coastal inspired stripes and prints, and paisley incorporated geometric designs.